nuuuwan/news_lk3_data/README.md

 *2024-04-03 05:27:27* · [`dailyftlk`](https://www.ft.lk/columns/When-Aiyo-Sirisena-accused-India-s-RAW-of-plotting-to-assassinate-him/4-760230) · `en`

+There is a salient point that needs to be emphasised.
+If the media reports about Sirisena’s accusations against India are correct, then I must assert strongly that I do not believe ex-president Sirisena at all.
+I am no fan of the RAW or any other intelligence agency but linking the RAW to the Easter bombings is highly improbable and totally absurd

 “Putting your foot in your mouth” is a figurative expression about a person saying or doing something that should not be done or not have been said, especially if it embarrasses the person concerned or someone else.
 Among those who frequently put their feet into their mouths are politicians of all kinds and hues and from all parts of the world.

-Sri Lanka the miracle of Asia is second to none in this sphere.
-From “Apey George” George E de Silva of Kandy in the past to CV Wigneswaran of Jaffna in the present, there have been several politicians in this resplendent Island who are famous for this.
-However the greatest of all politicians in this respect arguably is Pallewatte Gamaralage Maithripala Yapa Sirisena who served as the sixth executive president of Sri Lanka from 2015 to 2019.
-Such is his reputation for doing or uttering inappropriate things that Sirisena has acquired the prefix “Aiyo”.
-Many refer to him as “Aiyo” Sirisena nowadays.

 ...